 Title Form Number Purpose Designation of Beneficiary 4.1 To designate multiple beneficiaries at retirement, under Options 1 or 4, and to make any later beneficiary changes.
 Application for an Estimate of Service Retirement Allowances 12 To obtain an estimate of various payment options for normal or early service retirement within one year of expected retirement date.
 Application for Service Retirement 16 To apply for service and disability retirement.
 Request to Purchase Previous Service 26 To transfer or purchase credit for eligible periods of employment.
 Claim of Retirement Credit for Military Service 43 To claim credit for military service.
-Direct Deposit Electronic Fund Transfer Sign-Up 85 To authorize the deposit of your monthly retirement allowance directly into your bank account.
-Federal and Maryland State Tax Withholding Request 766 To authorize federal and Maryland state tax withholding options to be applied to your monthly retirement allowance.
+Direct Deposit Authorization 85 To authorize the deposit of your monthly retirement allowance directly into your bank account.
+Withholding Certificate for Periodic Pension or Annuity Payments W-4P To authorize federal tax withholding options to be applied to your monthly retirement allowance.
+Maryland State Tax Withholding Request 766.11 To authorize Maryland state tax withholding options to be applied to your monthly retirement allowance.